Towards Difficulty-Agnostic Efficient Transfer Learning for Vision-Language Models: Introduction

 \section{Introduction}

-Vision-language models~(VLMs), such as CLIP~\citep{radford2021learning} and ALIGN~\citep{jia2021scaling}, have demonstrated remarkable applicability across various downstream tasks such as image classification.
-A distinctive feature of these VLMs for image classification is their ability to classify novel classes that have not been encountered during pre-training through zero-shot inference.
-To boost this ability, recent research has introduced efficient transfer learning~(ETL) methods to fine-tune VLMs.
+Vision-language models~(VLMs), such as CLIP~\cite{radford2021learning} and ALIGN~\cite{jia2021scaling}, have demonstrated remarkable applicability across various downstream tasks such as image classification.
+A distinctive feature of these VLMs for image classification is their ability to classify unseen classes that have not been encountered during pre-training through zero-shot inference, which is not possible to traditional vision models.

+The primary challenge of VLMs for downstream tasks is to excel in classifying both seen and unseen class sets.
+In the context of VLM classification tasks, the ability to accurately classify seen class sets is termed \textit{adaptability}, while the capability to extend this proficiency to unseen class sets is referred to as \textit{generalizability}.
+To boost these abilities, recent research has introduced efficient transfer learning~(ETL) methods to fine-tune VLMs.
 One strategy involves the use of soft prompt tuning~\cite{zhou2022learning, zhou2022conditional, khattakMaPLe, khattak2023self}.
 Another research direction involves adapter-style tuning \cite{gao2023clip, zhang2022tip, zhu2023not} either by adjusting specific parameters or employing cache-based techniques.
 These approaches empower VLMs to swiftly adapt to new tasks using only a few samples (i.e. few-shot image classification task).

-However, previous research on ETL has overlooked the importance of configuring prompt and adapter-style tuning methods to enhance generalizability, thereby limiting performance on tasks that are not seen during few-shot adaptation.
-Furthermore, previous studies have not considered transfer difficulty, which is the challenge of adapting pretrained VLMs, according to the target domain.
-For instance, transferring pre-trained VLMs to specific fine-grained domains, like FGVC Aircraft, is more challenging than to general coarse-grained domains.
-In general, domains with high transfer difficulty demand a greater amount of task-specific information compared to those with low difficulty.
-Failure to consider this leads to suboptimal adaptation to the target domain.